kyma-project/test-infra/docs/prow/production-cluster-configuration.md

 ## Overview

 This instruction provides the steps required to deploy a production cluster for Prow.
->**NOTE**: This prow installation is compatible with the [`4faaf685958cd79ea5b5a376fadabd8a9d1b4123`](https://github.com/kubernetes/test-infra/commit/4faaf685958cd79ea5b5a376fadabd8a9d1b4123) commit in the `kubernetes/test-infra` repository.
+>**NOTE**: This prow installation is compatible with the [`4faaf685958cd79ea5b5a376fadabd8a9d1b4123`](https://github.com/kubernetes/test-infra/commit/4faaf685958cd79ea5b5a376fadabd8a9d1b4123) revision in the `kubernetes/test-infra` repository.

 ## Prerequisites